Fully Lattice-Linear Algorithms: Introduction

 \section{Introduction}

-A concurrent algorithm can be viewed as a loop where in each step/iteration, a node reads the shared memory, based on which it decides to take action and update its own memory.
-As an example, in an algorithm for graph colouring, in each step, a node reads the colour of its neighbours and, if necessary, updates its own colour.
+Many concurrent algorithms can be viewed as a loop where in each step/iteration, a node reads the information about other nodes, based on which it decides to take action and update its own state.
+As an example, in an algorithm for graph colouring, in each step, a node reads the colour of all its neighbours and, if necessary, updates its own colour.
 Execution of this algorithm in a parallel or distributed system requires synchronization to ensure correct behaviour.
 For example, if two nodes, say $i$ and $j$ change their colour simultaneously, the resulting action may be incorrect.
-Mutual exclusion, transactions, dining philosopher, and locking are examples of synchronization primitives.
+Mutual exclusion, transactions, dining philosopher and locking are examples of synchronization primitives.

-Let us consider that we allow such algorithms to execute in asynchrony: consider that $i$ and $j$ from above execute asynchronously.
-Let us suppose that the $i$ updates first.
+Let us consider that we allow such algorithms to execute in asynchrony: consider that $i$ and $j$ from the above example execute asynchronously.
+Let us suppose that $i$ reads the state of $j$ and changes its state.
 The action of $i$ is acceptable till now.
-However, when we observe $j$, it is possible that $j$ has already read the variables of $i$, and consequently, these values are now old/inconsistent, as $i$ has updated its variables.
-The synchronization primitives eliminate such behaviour.
-However, they introduce significant overhead.
+However, if $j$ reads the value of $i$ concurrently, it is relying on inconsistent information about $i$.
+This is because $i$ will have changed its state in its immediate next step.
+In other words, $j$ is relying on old information about $i$.
+The synchronization primitives discussed in the previous paragraph aim to eliminate such behaviour.
+However, they introduce considerable overhead in terms of time and computational resources.

-Generally, reading old values in this manner causes the algorithm to fail.
+Generally, reading values in asynchrony, as described in the example above, causes the algorithm to fail.
 However, if the correctness of the algorithm can be proved even when a node executes based on old information, then such an algorithm can benefit from \textit{asynchronous} execution; such execution would not suffer from synchronization overheads and each node can execute independently.

-Garg \cite{Garg2020} introduced modelling problems such that the state space forms a lattice.
+Garg \cite{Garg2020} introduced modelling problems such that the \textit{entire reachable state space forms a single lattice}.
 Such induction allows asynchronous executions.
-We introduced \textit{eventually lattice-linear algorithms} \cite{Gupta2021} for problems that cannot be modelled under the constraints of \cite{Garg2020}.
-These algorithms induce a lattice in a subset of the state space.
-We discuss more on this in \Cref{section:background}.
+We \cite{Gupta2021} introduced \textit{eventually lattice-linear algorithms} for problems that cannot be modelled under the constraints of \cite{Garg2020}.
+These algorithms induce (potentially multiple) lattices in a \textit{subset} of the state space.
+(We investigate these models comprehensively in \Cref{section:background}.)

+A key property of lattice-linearity is that a total order is induced among the local states visited by individual nodes.
+This ensures that the local states of a node do not form a cycle; and as a consequence, single or multiple lattices are induced among the global states.